EasonPai/react-webpack-babel/README.md

 * CSS module loading, so you can include your css by ```import styles from './path/to.css';```.
 * Both js(x) and css hot loaded during development.
 * [Webpack Dashboard Plugin](https://github.com/FormidableLabs/webpack-dashboard) on dev server.
+* [Material-UI](http://www.material-ui.com/) : A Set of React Components that Implement Google's Material Design

 ### To run